TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "d30cef71-2fa8-f933-476f-45b947e573e4",
             "longDescription": "",
-            "shortDescription": "Unable to connect to one or more services (Spark, Jupyter, Zeppelin, Hive,Sqoop, or Ambari), service is down, or reboot needed on a Spark cluster.", "searchTags": "",
+            "shortDescription": "Unable to connect to one or more services (Spark, Jupyter, Zeppelin, Hive,Sqoop, or Ambari), service is down, or a reboot is needed on a Spark cluster.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"